EddyTheAnimator1/DiscordWebhook/README.md

 1. pip install requests
 2. Download the scripts
-3. Edit them and use your brain to literally configure them.
+3. Edit the scripts to your liking.

 # Yay your done.